Local Initiatives Program

 Eligible LI Funding Activities:

-- Complete Street projects - Including Intelligent Transportation Systems (ITS), Access Management, Signing and lighting, Turn Lanes, Traffic Signals, Striping and Marking
+- Complete Street projects - Including Lane Narrowing, Lane Elimination, Bicycle Facilities, Pedestrian Facilities, Transit Infrastructure, Intelligent Transportation Systems (ITS), Median Modifications, Signing and lighting, Turn Lanes, Traffic Signals, Striping and Marking

-- Non-motorized infrastructure - Buffered and designated bike lanes, Sidewalks, Shared-use paths
+- Non-motorized infrastructure - Separated, Buffered and/or designated bike lanes, Sidewalks, Shared-use paths, Street lighting

 - Freight efficiency - Airport or seaport off-site capacity improvements, Railway capacity improvements, Truck movement improvements